smartcar/javascript-sdk/README.md

 smartcar.addClickHandler({id, state, forcePrompt});
 ```

-You may embed `callback.js` in the page that is served by your redirect uri.
+You may embed `callback.js` in the page that is served by your redirectUri.
 Upon loading, this file will invoke the `onComplete` callback specified above and close the window:
 ```html
 <script src="https://cdn.smartcar.com/javascript-sdk/callback-0.1.0.js"></script>
 ```